Norrie Woodhall: Personal life

-Norrie married Frank Woodhall, eight years her senior, in 1962 at Weymouth Registry Office.
+Norrie Bugler married Frank Woodhall, eight years her senior, in 1962 at Weymouth Registry Office.
 "Both were passionate about history and heritage and spent much time visiting National Trust properties and gardens across the country".
 He died in 1988.
-She described the 25 years they married as the happiest of her life.
+She described the 25 years they were married as the happiest of her life.

 A supplement to her 2006 biography, Norrie’s Second Century, was published in 2010.

 In 2010, it was revealed that a collection of Hardy’s original manuscripts was to be sold at a charity auction.
 Woodhall and the New Hardy Players, supported by institutions such as the University of Exeter and the Dorset County Museum, launched a campaign to raise £58,000 to buy the collection.
 The campaign was successful, and the papers are now in the Dorset Museum.

-Augusta Noreen Woodhall died on 25 October 2011.
+Norrie Woodhall died on 25 October 2011.
 Her will stated that "I wish to be cremated after a short non-religious service and my ashes to be scattered in the garden of 22 Moreton Road, Owermoigne."
 A memorial service was held at Dorchester United Church on 21 November 2011, at which Lord Julian Fellowes addressed the large gathering.
 A year earlier he had interviewed Norrie in Thomas Hardy's study at the Dorset Museum & Art Gallery.